celynw/onefamily/README.md

 ## 1. Get CSV file

 First go to https://secure.onefamily.com/fundprices/index.asp and search for your product.
-Once you find it, go to that page and go to the price history by clicking on `Download Historic Price DataDownload historic price data in HTML`.
+Once you find it, go to that page and go to the price history by clicking on `Download historic price data in HTML`.

 You need to turn this data into a CSV file with the headings, `Bid Price`, `Offer Price`, `Date`.
 Date is of the format `DD/MM/YYYY`.